 Despite the obvious costs associated with the square footage of your bathroom i.e., the more space, the more tiling, paint, etc., a major contributing factor to the total cost of your renovation will be the quality of materials.
 Depending on your tastes and the durability of the materials you are looking to use for your tiling, fixtures, vanity, bathtub, etc. your total budget will need to be calculated accordingly.
 It can be tempting to save costs with a bathroom renovation by doing a lot of the work yourself, however, utilizing the services of a general contractor who specializes in bathrooms can have huge advantages and may end up costing you less.

-Beside the level of quality you are likely to achieve with an experience contractor, as well as advice on design ideas, the qualified sub-trades such as electricians and plumbers will be managed to a strict schedule to ensure that each job is completed efficiently without going over the initially estimated time frames and budget.
+Beside the level of quality you are likely to achieve with an experienced contractor, as well as advice on design ideas, the qualified sub-trades such as electricians and plumbers will be managed to a strict schedule to ensure that each job is completed efficiently without going over the initially estimated time frames and budget.

 Define the scope of your project.

 Bathrooms tend to be one of the most commonly renovated rooms in the home due to its functionality and frequency of use.
 They will also be one of the most expensive rooms to renovate on a square-foot basis.
-You should therefore consider the exact requirements for what you are looking to achieve with your renovation in order to justify the budget you set.
+You should, therefore, consider the exact requirements for what you are looking to achieve with your renovation in order to justify the budget you set.
 Are you looking to gut-out the entire bathroom, replace all the tiling and fixtures, potentially move plumbing to create better space, or are you simply wanting to replace the vanity, upgrade a few fixtures, re-paint and fix a few loose tiles?
 No matter what you’re planning for, you should take into consideration the potential return-on-investment you’ll get back when it comes time to sell your property.

 Aside from adding to the resale value of your home.
 Upgrading your bathroom can add great intrinsic value, improving your quality of life.
 Whether it be relaxing in your new bathtub, in a newly-imagined serine atmosphere, or catering for a growing family with extra space.
-The bathroom should always be a room of comfort and one to be proud of.
+The bathroom should always be a room for comfort and one to be proud of.

 Breaking down your budget

-If you are looking at a complete gut-out with a wall removal, but would like to leave the entire job up to the professionals, you can expect to pay on average around $1,500 for the complete demolition and clean-up.
+If you are looking at a complete gut-out with a wall removal but would like to leave the entire job up to the professionals, you can expect to pay on average around $1,500 for the complete demolition and clean-up.

 Plumbing & Electrical work

 These trades will always need to be licensed no matter where in Canada you are located.
 These sub-trades are therefore relatively expensive, tending to charge between $70-$120 per hour.
 The amount and type of fixtures you want to install will have a major impact on this expense, for e.g. pot lights will cost around $250 each to supply and install.
-When hiring a general contractor to look after the project, they will usually include the cost of sub-trades in their overall quote, however be sure to clarify that this is the case.
+When hiring a general contractor to look after the project, they will usually include the cost of sub-trades in their overall quote, however, be sure to clarify that this is the case.

 Tiling costs can vary significantly depending on the quality and style.
-While porcelain is slightly more expensive than ceramic at $5-$10 / sq. ft., it is easier to keep clean and more durable, so will usually work out cheaper over it’s lifetime.
-Marble mosaics can range anywhere between $10 to $100 / sq. ft. depending on the intricacy of the design.
+While porcelain is slightly more expensive than ceramic at $5-$10 / sq. ft., it is easier to keep clean and more durable, so will usually work out cheaper over its lifetime.
+Marble mosaics can range anywhere from $10 to $100 / sq. ft. depending on the intricacy of the design.
 Installation costs tend to be between $5 and $15 / sq. ft. depending on the complexity of the pattern in which the tiles need to be laid.

 Stone is the most common material used for bathroom countertops i.e. natural stone such as granite and marble or engineered stone such as quartz.
 Depending on the grade, expect to pay anywhere between $50 to $200 / sq. ft. for stone materials including installation.
-While wood is a less-common material due to it’s tendency to absorb moisture, some bathroom designs have incorporated this material for the countertop.
+While wood is a less-common material due to its tendency to absorb moisture, some bathroom designs have incorporated this material for the countertop.
 Prices can vary considerably depending on the quality of wood, ranging anywhere from $30 to $150 / sq. ft. not including installation.
 Any wood in the bathroom will generally need to be well-sealed to prevent deterioration.